Creamy carrot ginger soup – This winter warming dairy free soup consisting of carrots, a hint of ginger, coconut milk and vegetable stock.

 Since we are still in the middle of winter and summer is no where to be seen, I thought it would come in handy to unleash this creamy carrot ginger soup.

-Soup and winter are virtually synonymous, how would one cope without drinking a bowl of soup on a cold winters day.
+Soup and winter are virtually synonymous, how would one cope without drinking a bowl of creamy, filling and delicious soup on a cold winters day.

 Now carrot ginger soup is like an arsenal against the common cold and flu like symptoms, so drink up!

 Honestly people your immune system will thank you for stimulating the growth of white blood cells to help combat those nasty antigens.
 I’ve noticed whenever I eat plenty of anti-inflammatory foods, especially in the winter, I’m less inclined to fall ill (knock wood).

 I urge you to consider sampling this anti inflammatory soup recipe, whether you’re recovering from a cold or suffering from an auto immune disease like lupus or psoriasis, then you’ll need this in your life.

 Preparing your carrot ginger soup (vitamix style)